-Was your licence issued in Northern Ireland?
+- Was your licence issued in Northern Ireland?

 Great news!
 Northern Irish licence holders can use their driving licence anywhere in the UK, as long as it remains valid 🎉

-European Economic Area passport holders:
+- Are you a European Economic Area passport holder?

 The European Economic Area comprises all members of the European Union, as well as Iceland, Liechtenstein and Norway.

-Was your licence issued outside of the European Economic Area?
 You'll still be able to drive with your full valid licence for up to 12 months after you became a UK resident.

 Designated countries are: Australia, Barbados, British Virgin Islands, Canada, Falkland Islands, Faroe Islands, Gibraltar, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea, Singapore, South Africa, Switzerland and Zimbabwe.

-Those who got their driving licence from the remaining countries outside of the designated countries list and European Economic Area can drive with their foreign licence for up to 12 months from the day they became UK residents.
+Those who got their driving licence from countries outside of the designated countries list and the European Economic Area can drive with their foreign licence for up to 12 months from the day they became UK residents.
 After this period, they will need to pass a British driving test.
 To do so, the first step is to apply for a provisional British licence on the Driver and Vehicle Licensing Agency website here.

-Do I need car insurance if I have an International licence?
+Do I need car insurance if I have an international licence?